EHBaozi/LatexSVG.jl/docs/src/man/usage.md

 ```

 The [`latexsvg`](@ref) function is the main api of this package.
 Here with the most simple usage, we pass a string of LaTeX code and `latexsvg` outputs a [`LaTeXSVG`](@ref) object that contains the SVG, which is automatically captured by `Documenter.jl` and rendered inline in this webpage.
 You can get inline rendering with any SVG-capable display environment, such as Jupyter, VS Code, or `Pluto.jl`.

-Notice that the SVG output you see above is not center-aligned and its size doesn't really look good.
-This is because it's exactly what this package intends to accomplish: outputting plain SVGs.
-Accordingly, the flexibility of the SVG format affords you incredible power, but it also means that regardless of what your use case is you likely need to do a bit of extra work to make it look nice.
-As an example, section [Embedding in a webpage](@ref) below gives some instructions about embedding and styling SVG outputs in a webpage (and in `Documenter.jl`).
-We will also use those instructions to style the SVGs in this documentation so that they are more comparable to `MathJax` and `KaTeX` outputs.

 If you are in an environment that cannot display SVG natively, such as the Julia REPL, this is what you'll see: